 Established in 2016, the Institute has an active litigation docket that includes cutting-edge cases relating to government transparency, surveillance, and social media.
 Through its research program, the Institute has published a series of influential essays focused on emerging threats to the system of free expression.
 It has also hosted public events on new technology and public discourse, the First Amendment and inequality, and whistleblowers and national-security journalism.
 Over the next several years, the Institute will tackle a wide range of issues including the free-speech implications of private surveillance, the free-press implications of technology companies' terms of service, intermediary liability, the right of journalists to protect their sources, the right of citizens to record and broadcast police activity, encryption, and machine speech.

 The Research Programs Fellowship

-- Support the Institute's research and public education programs by drafting reports, white papers, op-eds, and blog posts; representing the Institute in the media, as needed; and conceiving of and implementing public programs;
+- Support the Institute's research and public education programs, including by drafting and editing reports, white papers, op-eds, and blog posts, conceiving of and implementing public programs, and representing the Institute in the media, as needed;

 - Prepare research program materials for publication by fact-checking, proofreading, and formatting documents;

 - Identify research questions related to the Institute’s mission and assist in designing and executing projects to explore them;

 - Assist the Research Director in identifying and executing the research program’s medium and long-term priorities and goals;

 - Experiment with new formats and media for presenting research findings to a broad audience.